The following sections outline the system requirements.

 Disk (operating system)

 Configurations using less memory than this may run but performance will be severely degraded.
-While Windows XP/Vista/7 are supported we do not recommend these operating systems as a production platform.
+Windows Vista/7/8 are only supported for trial use.
+We do not support these operating systems for a production platform.

 The following browsers are compatible with Enterprise Tester:

-We recommend a minimum screen resolution of 1280x1024 for best use of Enterprise Tester.
+We recommend a minimum screen resolution of 1280x720 for best use of Enterprise Tester.

 Enterprise Tester supports a number of different database servers which can be used with the product, these are: